ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-components.md

 HCX has the concept of cloud side (target or virtual data center environment) and client side (source).
 * Target side - HCX Cloud is pre-deployed and configured with the network and compute profiles ready for service mesh creation.
 * Client side - Any vSphere instances that meet the prerequisites for installation and operation.
-The client side of HCX is the primary that controls the cloud side secondary instance through its vCenter web client user interface (UI) snap-in.
+The client side of HCX is the primary that controls the cloud side secondary instance through its vCenter web client user interface snap-in.

 ## HCX Managers
 {: #hcxclient-components-hcx-manager}

 * The cloud side - HCX Cloud is configured to listen for incoming client-side registration, management, and control traffic.
-* The client-side - HCX Connector is a client-side specific OVA image file that provides the UI functions for managing and operating HCX.
+* The client-side - HCX Connector is a client-side specific OVA image file that provides the user interface functions for managing and operating HCX.
 The client-side HCX Manager is responsible for registration with the HCX Cloud and creating a management plane between the client and cloud side.
 Furthermore, it is responsible for deploying a service mesh on the client side and instructing the cloud side to do the same.

 ## Service Mesh Components
 {: #hcxclient-components-fleet}